jshph/obsidian-enzyme/README.md

 If you enjoy this plugin, please consider supporting its development:

 <a href="https://www.buymeacoffee.com/jpham" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 150px !important;" ></a>

+You can also join the conversation on [Discord](https://discord.gg/UmShHCmh)!